 - Key personal information, including any major stressors or recent life changes

 - All medications, vitamins and supplements you take, including the doses

-For neurodermatitis, some basic questions to ask your doctor include:
+For neurodermatitis, some basic questions to ask your health care provider include:

 - What's the most likely cause of my itching?